JoelWan124/VirtualParentApp/README.md

 ## Usage

-1. Navigate the to the /src folder python main.py
+1. Navigate the to the /src folder: python main.py